Plants to attract pollinators: blue and purple

 The planting plan

-Choosing plants to attract pollinators
+Choosing plants for pollinators

 Pollinating insects are in decline, but there are plenty of flowering plants to help them.
-Increasing flowering plants in our gardens can also improve fruit and vegetables: with more pollinating insects around, harvests will be bigger and better.
+Increasing flowering plants in our gardens can also improve fruit and vegetables: with more pollinating insects around, harvests can be bigger and better.

-The Nepeta provides some groundcover and will help prevent erosion of bare soil.
-Groundcover can also help to reduce moisture evaporation from the soil surface and suppress weed growth.
+The oregano provides some groundcover and will help prevent erosion of bare soil.
+Groundcover can also help to reduce soil surface moisture evaporation and suppress weed growth.
+Additional organic mulching can further improve soil moisture retention and weed suppression.

 About plants for pollinators